 As strategy planning experts, we often get asked how to run a strategic planning meeting, as great strategic meetings don’t happen by accident.
 They happen because someone is committed to THINKING through the purpose and outcome, PLANNING all of the details in advance, and DOING the hard work of running the meeting.
 This is the role of an excellent virtual planning facilitator that can help you better define your strategy, create a winning annual plan and leave with an action plan to get your annual initiatives done.
 In order to facilitate a planning session, there is a lot of hard work that needs to be done.
 These same techniques should be used for in person sessions and virtual strategic planning sessions with your management team.

-Note to strategic CEOs: Along with our ability to educate, coach and facilitate specific content and methodology during on-site sessions, one of the main reasons CEOs choose to bring us in to run their sessions is so that the CEO can fully participate.
-It is nearly impossible for a CEO to effectively facilitate a session and fully participate at the same time.
+Note to strategic CEOs: Along with our ability to educate, coach and facilitate specific content and methodology during on-site sessions, one of the main reasons CEOs choose to bring us in to run their sessions is so that the CEO can fully participate and implement their growth strategies.
+It is impossible for a CEO to effectively facilitate a session and fully participate at the same time.
 And the CEO’s contribution and participation is extremely important to reach the desired outcome.
 Session facilitation is an extra burden that is better placed on another team member or an expert facilitator.
 You should find someone with the top 10 characteristics of a good facilitator.

 Free Guide: How to Facilitate a Strategic Planning Session